 There are some exceptions, for example certain amounts of powdered infant milk, infant food, or pet food required for medical reasons.
 Check the rules about taking food and drink into the EU on the European Commission website.

 You’ll need a certificate to take certain plants and plant products into EU countries from 1 January 2021.

 Driving in the EU

-If you are taking your own vehicle you will need a GB sticker and a green card from your insurance company.
+If you are taking your own vehicle you will need a UK sticker.

 You should check the rules with the embassy of the country you plan to drive in.

 You will no longer be able to use the existing pet passport scheme and will need to apply for an animal health certificate instead.

 The guarantee of free mobile roaming, which means that our mobile calls and data cost the same no matter where we are in the EU, has ended.